KaroshiBee/weevil/README.md

 To run locally in Emacs you will need to do three things:

-## Step 1 - make Emacs aware of the weevil extension to [dap-mode](https://github.com/emacs-lsp/dap-mode)
+## Step 1 - load the dap-weevil extension to [dap-mode](https://github.com/emacs-lsp/dap-mode)

-In Emacs open the file in the weevil source ```ROOT/emacs/dap-weevil.el``` and evaluate the elisp
+In Emacs open the [dap-weevil](./emacs/dap-weevil.el) elisp file and evaluate the elisp
 ```elisp
 M-x eval-buffer
 ```

 This should make available five example dap-debug sessions that can be run/debugged with the weevil.

-These five setups correspond to the five examples found in the weevil source ```ROOT/examples/*.tz``` which are taken from the five examples used in the [opentezos](https://opentezos.com/michelson/examples/) website.
+These five setups correspond to the five examples found in the [weevil source](./examples/) which are taken from the five examples used in the [opentezos](https://opentezos.com/michelson/examples/) website.

 ## Step 2 - run the adapter service in a separate process